apache/incubator-weex/doc/components/cell.md

 This component must be used as a subcomponent of a [`list`](list.md) component, which is for the performance optimizing during scrolling.

+### Child Components

+This type of component supports all kinds of weex component as its child components.

 ### Attributes

 There is no specific attribute for this component other than the [common attributes](/references/common-attrs.md).